OAXFoundation/OpenANXToken/SecurityAudit.md

             && _amount > 0                              // Non-zero transfer
             && balances[_to] + _amount > balances[_to]  // Overflow check
         ) {
-            balances[_from] = balances[_from].sub(_amount);
+            // BK Ok - Balance subtracted from before being added to balances[_from] = balances[_from].sub(_amount);
             allowed[_from][msg.sender] = allowed[_from][msg.sender].sub(_amount);
             balances[_to] = balances[_to].add(_amount);